AnnaWallin/AnnaWallin.github.io/pages/Sparkling-Water-Conjoint.md

 Prices: $1.50, $3.00, $4.00

 ### Preferences for a single respondent
 Here we have an anonymous respondent, P. We can see that their best option would be a mango flavored, sweetened sparkling water that is packaged in a plastic bottle and sold for $1.50.
+Their worst option would be lemon flavored sparkling water that is packaged in a glass bottle and sold for $4.00.

 ![image](https://user-images.githubusercontent.com/76073032/102925809-b2f34e80-4459-11eb-8c7a-b994d46db917.png)